-- I. Landscape.
-A minimum of 25 percent of Publicly Accessible Open Space shall be planted area with a minimum dimension of 30 inches in length, width, and depth.
-Landscaping shall comply with PMC 17.44. - J. Trees.
-A minimum of one 24-inch box tree per project or for every 750 square feet of Publicly Accessible Open Space, whichever is greater, shall be planted.
-For projects with 2 or more trees, a minimum 50 percent of trees planted shall be shade trees. - K. Common Open Space Credit.
-Publicly Accessible Open Space in excess of the minimum may count towards a maximum of 30 percent of the Common Open Space requirement at a 1:1 ratio. - L. Required Paseos.
-Projects that are required to provide Publicly Accessible Open Space per 6.3.1.B and located on parcels that include a paseo opportunity area on Map 6.3-1, shall be required to meet the minimum area requirement by providing a paseo, defined as a pedestrian passageway that connects a public street to another public street, alley, or internal public space. - 1.
-Paseos shall meet the standards set in Section 6.3.5; design standards 6.3.4.A through 6.3.4.
-I shall not apply. - 2.
-In opportunity areas where a paseo has already been provided by previous development, additional paseos shall not be required. - M. Required Plaza.
-Projects that are required to provide Publicly Accessible Open Space per 6.3.1.B and located on parcels that include a plaza opportunity location on Map 6.3-1, shall be required to meet the minimum area requirement by providing a plaza. - 1.
-Publicly Accessible Open Space design standards shall apply.
+- A. Area.
+Minimum PAOS requirements are set in Section 6.3.1.A and Table 6.3-2, and may be contiguous or noncontiguous, subject to the dimension and elevation standards below. - B. Paseos.
+Projects that are required to provide PAOS per 6.3.1.B and are selected for paseo development on Map 6.3-1, are required to meet the minimum area requirement by providing a paseo, defined as a pedestrian passsageway that connects a public street to another public street or alley. - 1.
+Paseos shall meet the standards set in Section 6.3.5; standards 6.3.4.D through 6.3.4.M shall not apply. - 2.
+In opportunity areas where a paseo has already been provided by previous development, additional paseos shall not be required. - C. Plazas.
+Projects that are required to provide PAOS per 6.3.1.B and are selected for plaza development on Map 6.3-1, are required to meet the minimum area requirement by providing a corner plaza per Map 6.3-1. - PAOS design standards shall apply. - D. Dimensions.
+A minimum area of 400 square feet with a minimum dimension of 20 feet in each direction shall be required for PAOS. - E. Access.
+A minimum of 80 percent of the PAOS shall be accessible to the general public and shall not be restricted to patrons of a particular business. - F. Signage.
+PAOS shall have signage visible from the adjacent sidewalk identifying the space as a publicly-accessible amenity and listing accessible hours. - G. Hours.
+At a minimum, PAOS shall be open to the general public from 8am to 8pm.